jenkinsci/datadog-plugin/DEVELOPMENT.md

 ### Unsupported class file major version 57

-If pipeline jobs fail with the error `java.lang.IllegalArgumentException: Unsupported class file major version 57`, then double-check the version of Java running the server is `1.11`.
+If pipeline jobs fail with the error `java.lang.IllegalArgumentException: Unsupported class file major version 57`, then double-check the version of Java running the server is `11` or newer.
 Note that `mvn` can find a different version that what may be in your path, you can verify via `mvn --version`.